6 Reasons Why Couples Therapy Might Not Work, and What to Do About Them

 A contraindication means that something else is happening that would make couples therapy ineffective at best, or harmful at worst.
 These generally include:

-• A mental health disorder that significantly impacts how one or both partners are able to participate in the couples therapy.
+A mental health disorder that significantly impacts how one or both partners are able to participate in the couples therapy and/or in applying the learnings at home.
 These generally need to be treated and stabilised first.

 This includes anxiety, depression, and PTSD – couples therapy is hard work, so both partners need to have the mental and emotional bandwidth available so that the couples therapy is safe and not a source of further distress.
 Seeking individual support (and medication if useful/desired) first will help you to get into a place where you can get the most from subsequent couples work.